Josephine Teo: Family planning

 In a media interview in October 2016, Teo responded to questions of whether Singaporeans were getting their Housing and Development Board flats early enough in order to start a family, stating that one "does not need much space to have sex".
 Teo further added that "in France, in the U.K., in Nordic countries, man meets woman [and] they can make a baby already.
 They love each other."
 Teo's words drew flak from on social media, with netizens criticising her for lacking empathy towards couples and being insensitive towards couples' practical considerations such as being able to secure a HDB flat before starting a family, as well as accusing her of promoting premarital sex in conservative Singapore.

-When asked about this in a 2019 interview by ST, Teo acknowledged that she “should not have said that.
+When asked about this in a 2019 interview by The Straits Times, Teo acknowledged that she “should not have said that.
 It was meant as a private joke but, you know, when you are in public life, nothing is really private anymore.
 So, lesson learnt.”